FerProx90/FerProx90.github.io/README.md

 ### Continued development

 I'll be keeping forward with all knowledge left to learn, having a better control of flex-box and grid displays.
-Also learning web design with coding lenguages like Javascript, Python, C# and whatever I'm capable to learn.
+Also learning web design with coding lenguages like Javascript to be a Front-end Developer

 ## Author